secularity as a core value

 Chelsea's personal practice includes serving as the Youth & Family Programs Coordinator for San Francisco Zen Center and leading family programming at Stone Creek Zen Center.
 She received lay-ordination from her teacher Hoka Soko Chris Fortin with the dharma name, Meikyo Kogen, “Luminous Mirror, Ancient Source” and from Zen Master Thich Nhat Hanh with the name, "Peaceful Continuation of the Heart."
-Chelsea is currently studying the Fourteen Mindfulness Trainings of the Order of Interbeing, founded by Thich Nhat Hanh.
+Chelsea served as shuso (head student) for the Fall 2018 practice period with her local sangha and is currently studying the Fourteen Mindfulness Trainings of the Order of Interbeing, founded by Thich Nhat Hanh.

-Along with her daughter, age thirteen, Chelsea has attended many retreats and residential practice periods, including at Plum Village in Southern France, Deer Park Monastery, and Tassajara Zen Mountain Center.
+Along with her daughter, age fourteen, Chelsea has attended many retreats and residential practice periods, including at Plum Village in Southern France, Deer Park Monastery, and Tassajara Zen Mountain Center.

 Chelsea is a student of Zen; not a Zen teacher.
 She is able to direct people interested in nonsecular practice to centers where teachers with many years of experience in these traditions can offer guidance and support.